jmacc93/acgraph_solver/README.md

 It should work on any system that can be turned into an acgraph

+Note: I *really* don't care if you don't like my lisp writing style

 # Future work

-Add more graph <-> acgraph converters
+Add more object <-> acgraph converters

 Add tests to determine whether the failure rate of the `acgraph-reduce/unitize!` reducer is higher than the `acgraph-reduce/eliminate!` reducer (I imagine it is, since `/unitize!` adds more information to the system than `/eliminate!`)